-Lose of control over their practices Subordination of their work to robot's necessities rather than to care receivers (mechanisation of care) Loss of human contact Work overload as "machine babysitters" Depreciation of their professional status Reduction of safety and quality of care Lack of a consolidated regulatory framework Intense need to revise therapeutic protocols.
-Legal liability for injuries and robot malfunctions Arduous procedures for ethical consent Intense and complex data management Privacy and confidentiality of collected data Financial sustainability and discontinuity of fundings Short-term perspective of experimentation pilots Infantilisation & objectification Lack of technical skills to manage the robot Lack of control and sense of inadequacy Dependency on robots Threats to privacy Good practices •] nge management practices Information, training, orientate vorkers involvement, and the
+Concerns • Fear of losing job Acquisition professional status as "innovators" "robot as home-servant", etc.) Communication to doctors and injuries alerts Cognitive assistance (e.g., remember medications time, etc.) Entertainment and companionship Loss of human touch Lack of technological skills Large and undesired changes in work practices organisation Lose of control over their practices Subordination of their work to robot's necessities rather than to care receivers (mechanisation of care) Loss of human contact Work overload as "machine babysitters" Depreciation of their professional status Reduction of safety and quality of care motivations and related resistances Lack of skills of workers Lack of a consolidated regulatory framework Intense need to revise therapeutic protocols.
+Legal liability for injuries and robot malfunctions Arduous procedures for ethical consent Intense and complex data management Privacy and confidentiality of collected data Financial sustainability and discontinuity of fundings Short-term perspective of experimentation pilots Reimbursement issues under ELC rules Isolation Threats to self-representation Infantilisation & objectification Lack of technical skills to manage the robot Lack of control and sense of inadequacy Dependency on robots Threats to privacy Good Effective change man agement practices / Flacticoo Information, training, c Users and workers inv orientation for all entred approach